Branyan, Queensland: Education

 Branyan Road State School is a government primary (Prep-6) school for boys and girls at 430 Branyan Drive.
 In 2018, the school had an enrolment of 444 students with 33 teachers (27 full-time equivalent) and 16 non-teaching staff (11 full-time equivalent).

+There are no secondary schools in Branyan.
+The nearest government secondary school is Bundaberg State High School in Bundaberg South to the north-east.

 Heritage listings

 There are a number of heritage-listed sites in Branyan, including: